codegode23/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown is a command used to change the owner of a file. e.g "chown betty hello" will change the owner of the file "hello" to "betty". touch is a command used to create a new file. chmod u+x is a command that adds execute permission to the owner of a file. e.g "chmod u+x hello" adds execute permission to the hello file. chmod u+g+x,o+r is a command that adds execute permission to the owner and the group owner, and read permission to other users, to the file. .eg. "chmod u+g+x,o+r hello" adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+chown is a command used to change the owner of a file. e.g "chown betty hello" will change the owner of the file "hello" to "betty". touch is a command used to create a new file. chmod u+x is a command that adds execute permission to the owner of a file. e.g "chmod u+x hello" adds execute permission to the hello file. chmod ug+x,o+r is a command that adds execute permission to the owner and the group owner, and read permission to other users, to the file. .eg. "chmod ug+x,o+r hello" adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.